anthonynorthrup314/spotify-playlist-updater/README.md

 # spotify-playlist-updater

 Update playlists with new music from the artist of the playlist.
-This app is targetted at public single artist playlists created by the user via Spotify.
+This app is targeted at public single artist playlists created by the user via Spotify.
 I am still working on the creation feature, but listing / updating should be fully functional.
 See below for more information on how this can be used.